 Persistency in this model turns out to be elegantly representable as a Kummer confluent hypergeometric function in which the arguments are functions of the parameters (the maximum lapse rate) and and , which shape the beta distribution of vulnerability levels, as well as the time since the inception of the policy.
 Mean lapse values and mean vulnerability values are multiples of a regularized Kummer confluent hypergeometric function in which the specific multiples are functions of the parameters , , and .

 The published empirical data on the relationship between policy maturity and lapse rates on various forms of insurance appears quite thin.
 The most comprehensive data found by the author comes from the Financial Services Authority of the United Kingdom, which annually publishes data on "persistency".
-Some information from the Society of Actuaries may be found at Incorporating Policyholder Behavior in Pricing Life Insurance Products, a presentation of Towers Perrin.
-This material in turn appears to rely on "Lapse Experience Under Lapse-Supported Policies," Canadian Institute of Actuaries, October 1999 and "Lapse Experience Under Universal Life Level Cost of Insurance Policies," Canadian Institute of Actuaries, June 2003.
+Some more information is "Lapse Experience Under Lapse-Supported Policies," Canadian Institute of Actuaries, October 1999 and "Lapse Experience Under Universal Life Level Cost of Insurance Policies," Canadian Institute of Actuaries, June 2003.
 The British Financial Services Authority has also published the "2007 Survey of the Persistency of Life and Pensions policies", which contains information on the persistence (failure to lapse) of whole life insurance policies.
 The data is not yet sufficient to determine the extent to which this this relatively simple mathematical model accounts for real world behavior.